Robert Natoli

-Robert "Bob" Natoli is an American author, businessman, and Success Coach.
+Robert "Bob" Natoli was an American author, businessman, and Success Coach.
 He holds a number of Guinness World Records.

 Personal life

 Natoli is from Oswego, New York.
 He graduated from Oswego High School.
 For college, he attended State University of New York at Oswego and graduated with a degree in Communications in 1980.
 He is married to Peggy Natoli and has two children.
 He was a deacon at Oswego Alliance Church.

 Professional life

 Business wise, Natoli used to own Rentavision.
 Rentavision rented furniture and household items.
 In 1999, the company was acquired by Rent-Way Inc. They acquired Rentavision for $92 million in cash.
 They also took on the debt and stock holdings of $6 million.
 As owner of Rentavision, Natoli was awarded the Ernst & Young, Entrepreneur of the Year Award.

 As a Success Coach, Natoli has been featured in The Huffington Post.
 Natoli is the author of True Vision 4 Success, a book that focuses on what Natoli has done to achieve professional and personal success through thinking.